mnyamamo/mnyamamo.github.io/essays/aindustry.md

 My personal experience was that Ai was useful, but only in very specific applications that essentially boiled down into grunt work.
 The AI often turned my code into a chore in which I had to manually check everything that it was doing instead of writing code, both of which in my mind took almost the same time.

 ### Experience WODS
+I had used ChatGPT at first, when the WODs were relatively simple, but as they became more difficult, the AI would come up with incorrect answers almost all the time.
+The logic itself was solid, and could be easily followed, but there were many bugs in the code itself.